-- A large meta-analysis published in 2011 found that coffee consumption was inversely associated with oesophageal cancer (relative risk 0.55)8.
+- 2011 – a large meta-analysis of 59 studies found that coffee consumption was inversely associated with oesophageal cancer (relative risk 0.55)5.

-- In 2011, a further large Norwegian prospective study, of 389,624 middle-aged men and women followed up for over 14 years, found no relationship between coffee intake and cancer of the oesophagus17.
+- 2011 – a large Norwegian prospective study, of 389,624 middle-aged men and women followed up for over 14 years, found no relationship between coffee intake and cancer of the oesophagus15.

-- A 2013 meta-analysis of 7,376 oesophageal cancer cases concluded that both coffee and green tea, but not black tea, have protective effects on oesophageal cancer risk18.
+- 2013 – a meta-analysis of 7,376 oesophageal cancer cases concluded that both coffee and green tea, but not black tea, have protective effects on oesophageal cancer risk16.

 Coffee and stomach cancer

 A series of meta-analyses on associations between coffee consumption and risk of stomach cancer have shown variable results, with the majority suggesting that there is no association between coffee consumption and risk of stomach cancer20-26.
 In 2016, IARC concluded that there was inadequate evidence to suggest any association between coffee consumption and stomach cancer1.
 As with many cancers, smoking may be a confounding factor, and additionally ethnicity may affect the outcome20,21.

-- 2014 – a meta-analysis of 12 studies with 840,651 subjects and 2,688 gastric cancer cases concluded that coffee consumption is not associated with risk of gastric cancer, although the authors suggested that smoking may confound some positive results and needs further investigation21.
+- 2014 – a meta-analysis of 12 studies with 840,651 subjects and 2,688 gastric cancer cases concluded that coffee consumption is not associated with risk of gastric cancer, although the authors suggested that smoking may confound some positive results and needs further investigation20.

-- A 2016 meta-analysis of 22 studies with 1,019,693 subjects and 7,631 cases of gastric cancer concluded that coffee consumption was associated with a decreased risk of gastric cancer, showing a greater effect at higher coffee intakes (up to 3 – 4 cups per day)27.
+- 2016 – a meta-analysis of 22 studies with 1,019,693 subjects and 7,631 cases of gastric cancer concluded that coffee consumption was associated with a decreased risk of gastric cancer, showing a greater effect at higher coffee intakes (up to 3 – 4 cups per day)26.

 Coffee and cancer of the upper aero-digestive tract

-- Additionally, a large Norwegian prospective study, of 389,624 middle-aged men and women followed up for over 14 years, also found no relationship between the amount of coffee consumed and the risk of cancer of the buccal cavity and pharynx; however, the authors could not exclude a weak inverse association17.
+- 2011 – a large Norwegian prospective study, of 389,624 middle-aged men and women followed up for over 14 years, also found no relationship between the amount of coffee consumed and the risk of cancer of the buccal cavity and pharynx; however, the authors could not exclude a weak inverse association15.

-- 2 meta-analyses in 2014 reviewing associations between coffee consumption and laryngeal cancers give conflicting results, one suggesting that tea and coffee consumption was not associated with laryngeal cancers 30, whilst the other suggests coffee consumption, but not tea consumption, is associated with an increased risk31.
+- 2014 – two meta-analyses reviewing associations between coffee consumption and laryngeal cancers give conflicting results, one suggesting that tea and coffee consumption was not associated with laryngeal cancer28, whilst the other suggests coffee consumption, but not tea consumption, is associated with an increased risk29.

 Coffee and liver cancer

-- 5 meta-analyses reported a significant reduction in the risk of developing liver cancer32-36.
-One of these meta-analyses suggested a 40% reduction in risk of hepatocellular cancer for any coffee consumption compared to no coffee consumption35.
-Results from a 2015 multicentre prospective European cohort study further strengthened the existing research regarding the inverse association between coffee/tea and a reduced risk of hepatocellular cancer37.
-A 2016 dose response meta-analysis of prospective cohort studies suggested a linear association between coffee consumption and a reduced risk of liver cancer, also concluding that coffee drinking is inversely associated with liver cancer risk38.
+- Four meta-analyses reported a significant reduction in the risk of developing liver cancer30-33.
+One of these meta-analyses suggested a 40% reduction in risk of hepatocellular cancer for any coffee consumption compared to no coffee consumption31.
+The 2016 dose response meta-analysis of prospective cohort studies suggested a linear association between coffee consumption and a reduced risk of liver cancer, also concluding that coffee drinking is inversely associated with liver cancer risk33.

-- A study published in 2015 investigated the association between liver cancer and biological markers, concluding that the inverse association of coffee intake with hepatocellular cancer risk was partly accounted for by biomarkers of inflammation and hepatocellular injury41.
-In addition, the WCRF 2015 Liver Cancer Report lists coffee under a probable decrease in risk42.
+- 2015 – a study investigated the association between liver cancer and biological markers, concluding that the inverse association of coffee intake with hepatocellular cancer risk was partly accounted for by biomarkers of inflammation and hepatocellular injury35.

 Coffee and cancer of the pancreas

-- A further meta-analysis, which included 14 cohort studies looking at coffee consumption and risk of pancreatic cancer, found a significant inverse relationship (relative risk 0.82)8.
+- 2011 – a meta-analysis of 14 cohort studies looking at coffee consumption and risk of pancreatic cancer, found a significant inverse relationship (relative risk 0.82)5.

-- Another meta-analysis of 14 cohort studies, covering Europe, the United States and Japan and including 671,080 individuals (1,496 cancer events) followed up for over 14 years, also identified an inverse association between coffee drinking and risk of pancreatic cancer in men44.
+- 2011 – a further meta-analysis of 14 cohort studies, covering Europe, the United States and Japan and including 671,080 individuals (1,496 cancer events) followed up for over 14 years, also identified an inverse association between coffee drinking and risk of pancreatic cancer in men39.
 Regular coffee drinkers had an 18% lower risk of cancer than non-drinkers; low to moderate coffee drinkers had a 14% lower risk; and high coffee drinkers had a 32% lower risk.
 Overall, an additional cup of coffee per day was associated with a 4% lower risk of pancreatic cancer.

-- A further meta-analysis of 37 case-control and 17 cohort studies with 10,594 cases of pancreatic cancer showed that, overall, coffee consumption was not convincingly related to pancreatic cancer risk once smoking was taken into account, even at high intakes45.
+- 2012 – a meta-analysis of 37 case-control and 17 cohort studies with 10,594 cases of pancreatic cancer showed that, overall, coffee consumption was not convincingly related to pancreatic cancer risk once smoking was taken into account, even at high intakes41.

 Coffee and colorectal cancer

 A series of meta-analyses have been undertaken on coffee consumption and colorectal cancer risk, some of which suggest an inverse association45-52.
 The WCRF 2018 Colon and Rectum Report does not mention coffee as a risk factor53.

-- A further meta-analysis, including 15 cohort studies looking at coffee consumption and colorectal cancer, found an inverse association between coffee intake and the risk of colorectal cancer8, a conclusion also found by a 2012 meta-analysis of observational studies including 15,522 cases, which suggested that coffee consumption could significantly decrease the risks of colorectal cancer and colon cancer, especially in Europeans and females52.
+- 2011, 2012 – two meta-analyses were published.
+One, of 15 cohort studies looking at coffee consumption and colorectal cancer, found an inverse association between coffee intake and the risk of colorectal cancer5.
+The second, including 15,522 cases, also suggested that coffee consumption could significantly decrease the risks of colorectal cancer and colon cancer, especially in Europeans and females45.

-- A population-based study in northern Israel of 5,145 cases and 4,097 controls from the Molecular Epidemiology of Colorectal Cancer (MECC) study concluded that coffee consumption was associated with a 26% lower risk of developing colorectal cancer55.
+- 2016 – a population-based study in northern Israel of 5,145 cases and 4,097 controls from the Molecular Epidemiology of Colorectal Cancer (MECC) study concluded that coffee consumption was associated with a 26% lower risk of developing colorectal cancer46.

-The inverse association between coffee consumption and colorectal cancer risk has been attributed to a number of factors48-51,57, including:
+The inverse association between coffee consumption and colorectal cancer risk has been attributed to a number of factors49,54 -56 including:

-- The anti-carcinogenic properties of coffee diterpenes and antioxidants48-51.
+- The potential anti-carcinogenic properties of coffee diterpenes, phenolic phytochemicals and chlorogenic acid49,54,55.

-- Coffee’s capacity to induce the excretion of biliary acids and neutral sterols in the colon48-51.
+- Coffee’s capacity to induce the excretion of biliary acids and neutral sterols in the colon55.

-- The stimulation of colon motility, reducing the length of time mutagens are in contact with the intestinal mucosa48-51.
+- The stimulation of colon motility, reducing the length of time mutagens are in contact with the intestinal mucosa 55.

-- Caffeine’s inhibition of colon cancer cell growth57.
+- Caffeine’s inhibition of colon cancer cell growth56.

 This information is intended for Healthcare professional audiences.